-‘Westworld’ Season 2: Release Date, Unexpected Plot And Returning Cast
+‘Westworld’ Season 2: Release Date, Unexpected Plot, And Returning Cast

 — Westworld (@WestworldHBO) March 26, 2017

 During Season 1, it was revealed that the Western park is one of many available to the wealthy guest.
 This could make for an unexpected plot in the second season.
-Some fans have speculated that the upcoming season may feature another theme completely, such as the Samurai park; however this is unlikely.
+Some fans have speculated that the upcoming season may feature another theme completely, such as the Samurai park; however, this is unlikely.

-Westworld showrunners Jonathan Nolan and Lisa Joy revealed to EW that the next season will delve into the production of hosts:
+Westworld showrunners Jonathan Nolan and Lisa Joy revealed to EW that the next season will delve into the production of hosts.

-“Their construction and their power source is something we’re really going to get into during season 2.
+“Their construction and their power source is something we’re really going to get into during Season 2.
 So we’d like to keep that mysterious.
 They’re closer to biological than they are to mechanical, but they don’t suffer brain death the same way we do.
-They’re largely indistinguishable from a human beings, but their brains don’t require oxygen — which opens up interesting possibilities,” Nolan said during the interview.
+They’re largely indistinguishable from a human beings [sic], but their brains don’t require oxygen — which opens up interesting possibilities,” Nolan said during the interview.

-During the first season we saw many guest form emotional bonds with the host.
-Evan Rachel Wood’s Delores, along with Thandie Newton’s character Maeve discover that their lives are a lie.
-The founder of the park Robert Ford revealed his desire to give the host free will in the series finale.
+During the first season, we saw many guest form emotional bonds with the host.
+Evan Rachel Wood’s Delores, along with Thandie Newton’s character Maeve, discover that their lives are a lie.
+The founder of the park, Robert Ford, revealed his desire to give the host free will in the series finale.
 And like Arnold, he orders Delores to kill him.

-During the EW interview, Jonathan Nolan continued talking about the differences in host and humans and what fans can expect:
+During the EW interview, Jonathan Nolan continued talking about the differences in host and humans and what fans can expect.

 “Their brains are not as fragile as ours.
 On one hand, their cognition is controllable and malleable, but on a structural level they can’t be killed in the same way you and I can.
 There are advantages and disadvantages to being a host.
 Season 2 we’ll be exploring more the nuts and bolts of what they are— as the hosts themselves are trying to understand.”